 Redeeming À la Carte Rewards Points

-The best value for your À la carte rewards points is to redeem them against travel purchases made through the À la carte rewards travel agency.
-A close second is to redeem them against travel you have booked on your own.
+À la Carte Rewards points should be redeemed for travel purchases, as the best value for À la carte rewards points is to redeem them against travel purchases made through the À la carte rewards travel agency, as points will be worth 1 cent per point with this redemption option.

 Benefits

-National Bank World Elite cardholders are eligible to receive a $150 travel credit per calendar year.
+National Bank World Elite Mastercard cardholders are eligible to receive a $150 travel credit per calendar year.
 This travel credit can be applied towards a range of ancillary travel expenses including airport parking, baggage fees, seat selection, access to airline lounges, and airline ticket upgrades.

 These travel credits are awarded based on the calendar year, and thus, need to be utilized during the year in which they were issued.
 To redeem, the cardholder needs to log in to their National Bank account and access the “Travel Expenses” tab in the rewards portal.

 Cardholders also receive complimentary access to the National Bank VIP airport lounge at Montreal Trudeau Airport (YUL).
 The lounge is located in the international terminal.
-This benefit entitles the cardholder, one guest, and two children 12 and under access to the lounge.

 Insurance Coverage

-Credit Card | Welcome Bonus | Net Value | ||
+Credit Card | ||

 ![]() |